 Note 1: The Audit Consumer shall support at least one of the two options defined.

+Note 2: This actor SHALL support at least one of the three ATX Options.
+If the integration statement does not declare one of these options the TLS or UDP Syslog Option must be assumed to be supported.

-Editor: Add new Sections 9.2.3 and 9.2.4 to ITI TF-1:9.2
+Editor: Add new Sections 9.2.3 ,9.2.4, and 9.2.8 to ITI TF-1:9.2